 Nuts are not thought of as one of the foods to eat to lose weight.
 Just the opposite, most people avoid nuts because they think of nuts as adding to weight gain.
 This is a shame because nuts are one of the high potassium foods that reduce blood pressure and increase bone density.

 Nuts also are composed of heart healthy fats, being mostly monounsaturated and polyunsaturated fats.
 The only nut with mostly carbohydrates is chestnuts.
-Because so many of their calories come from fat, one concern often expressed is whether eating nuts leads to weight gain.
+Because so many of their calories come from fat, one concern is whether eating nuts leads to weight gain.
 But lately a number of scientific studies have debunked the weight gain myth.

 Several scientific studies have examined weight gain from nuts.
 The largest and longest in duration is a recent study (1) of 51,000 healthy women over 8 years.
-They asked the women how often they consumed nuts, and also examined their weight gain over the 8 years.
+The researchers asked the women how often they consumed nuts, and also examined their weight gain over the 8 years.
 Those women that ate the most nuts had the least weight gain.
 They also had the lowest average weight and BMI.
 These findings confirmed the findings of a number of previous studies.

 The previous studies were shorter studies, lasting a few months and usually substituting only one specific nut, such as almonds or walnuts.
 Rather than do a food questionnaire like the present study, these other studies had the participants substitute the nut for other food in their diet for a few months.
 These studies also showed no increased weight gain in those who ate nuts.